 Call Inogen for Your Free Medicare Eligibility Check

 If you have asked, “Are portable oxygen concentrators covered by Medicare?” then you have likely also asked, “Is Inogen covered by Medicare?”
-The great news is that rental of an Inogen One model is covered by Medicare if you are eligible.
+The great news is that rental costs of an Inogen One model are covered by Medicare if you are eligible.

 At Inogen, we understand that navigating the Medicare oxygen requirements can be daunting, so we want to help make it as easy as possible.
 We offer a free Medicare Eligibility Check to help you learn whether you qualify to have your costs covered.
 We also recommend visiting the medicare.gov to better understand your coverage.
 Call us today at 1-800-695-7915 to learn more—let us help you through this process and breathe better sooner.

 Frequently Asked Questions: Medicare and Portable Oxygen Concentrators